ubccpsc/310/README.md

 The world runs on software and CPSC 310 is all about taking the skills and knowledge you learned in [CPSC 210](https://sites.google.com/site/ubccpsc210/) (Software Construction) and extending your abilities to design and build non-trivial software systems.
 The course will involve a significant challenging [project](project/README.md) that we will start working on in the first lecture and will continue to evolve until the last week of class; do not underestimate the engineering effort this project will require.

 The lecture time slot will be highly interactive and will involve working with your project partner (and sometimes teaming up with other groups as well).
 Only the first and last lecture slots of the course will be 'traditional' lectures.
 Tuesday lectures will be activity-driven to reinforce the materials from each week's readings and videos.
 Thursdays lectures will focus on tying the lecture material to the course project.
 One important implication of this is that all course material will be fully covered in the videos, readings, and project.
 You can base your Tuesday attendance on your own assessment of your mastery of the material for that week.
 For Thursdays, your can decide if you need to come based on how the project is progressing.
-Your attendance in lecture has no bearing on your participation grade, as long as you submit your weekly reflection (which is submitted online).
+Attendance in lecture has no bearing on your participation grade, as long as you submit your weekly reflection (which is submitted online).

 Each module will have reading materials and videos posted online; no slides will be posted.
 In-class material will be designed to support the readings, not replace them, and will not be available electronically.
 We have chosen to take a reading-based approach for this course instead of a slide-based approach to enable more class time to be available for hands-on activities while still providing a comprehensive reference of the background materials for the course.